onehashai/onehash-connect/help/manage-your-uploaded-files.md

 # Manage your uploaded files

-Zulip lets you view, sort, filter, download, and delete any files that you have uploaded.
+OneHash Connect lets you view, sort, filter, download, and delete any files that you have uploaded.

 ## View a file